All About Japan

 http://www.yelp.com/biz_photos/mr-max-irving?select=H_Y0vV3qck11cgvY9bDqDQ

-Beef and pork aren't quite as traditionally Japanese as fish and seafood, and you'd be hard pressed to find an izakaya that doesn't offer some kind of grilled fish on the menu.
+Seafood is an essential part of the Japanese diet, and you'd be hard pressed to find an izakaya that doesn't offer some kind of grilled fish on the menu.
 Typical choices include buttery hokke (ホッケ) and flaky saba (サバ)—both kinds of mackerel.
 You can occasionally come across raw fish as well, bringing us to...

 • 1